Hollywood producers to gain honors at GLAAD awards

-NEW YORK (Reuters) - Hollywood producing duo Neil Meron and Craig Zadan will receive a top honor when the gay and lesbian watchdog group GLAAD presents its 23rd annual media awards in March, the group said on Thursday.
+NEW YORK, March 15 (Reuters) - Hollywood producing duo Neil Meron and Craig Zadan will receive a top honor when the gay and lesbian watchdog group GLAAD presents its 23rd annual media awards in March, the group said on Thursday.

 Zadan and Meron, film and television producers known for such movies as the Oscar-winning “Chicago,” “Hairspray” the new musical television show “Smash,” will receive the Vito Russo Award, named after one of GLAAD’s founders, at a March 24 ceremony in New York.